The Complete Guide to Kubernetes RBAC

 The cloud layer refers to the server infrastructure.
 Setting up a server on your favorite Cloud Service Provider involves various services (CSP).
 While CSPs are primarily responsible for safeguarding such services (e.g., operating system, platform management, and network configuration), customers are still responsible for monitoring and securing their data.

 There are three steps in the Kubernetes API access control process.
-The request is validated first, then examined for authenticity, and finally, it is subjected to admission control before it grants access to the system.
+The request is validated first, then examined for authenticity, and finally, it is subjected to admission control before it is granted access to the system.
 Check that the network access control and TLS connections are correctly configured before starting the authentication operation.
-Authentication procedures might be complicated.
+Authentication procedures might be complicated, but creating secure RBAC policies that enforce the principle of least privilege is a basic best practice for ensuring Kubernetes API security.

 Ideally, only TLS connections should be used for connections to the API server, internal communication within the Control Plane, and communication between the Control Plane and the Kubelet.
-This can be accomplished by supplying a TLS certificate and a TLS private key file to the API server using the kube-API server command line option.
+This can be accomplished by supplying a TLS certificate and a TLS private key file to the API server using the kube-API server command line option and enabling an audit policy.
+Additionally, in AWS, it is important to prevent access to the Kube API server by following the necessary steps to secure logs and events.

 The Kubernetes API uses two HTTP ports, designated as localhost and secure port, to communicate.
 The localhost port does not require TLS, so requests made through this port will avoid the authentication and authorization components.
 Therefore, you must make sure this port is not enabled outside of the Kubernetes cluster’s test configuration.